two coworkers in meeting

 How to track employee performance

-Obviously, if an employee is slacking off, there needs to be some metric against which to compare their performance.
+If an employee is slacking off, there needs to be some metric against which to compare their performance.
 The job description is a good place to start, as the responsibilities listed with the role will be well-documented.
 Put in place specific, measurable benchmarks that align with the position.
-For instance, a salesperson should have a certain number of calls, closed deals or new leads to report each month.
+For instance, a salesperson should have a certain number of calls, closed deals, or new leads to report each month.

 Then make sure you take the employee’s personal career goals into account.
 Does this salesperson want to become a manager in six months?
 What opportunities can you provide to help them develop leadership skills?
 What has this person done in addition to their assignments to work toward this goal?